-As noted above, gross pay is the starting point for other calculations.
+As noted above, gross pay used for payroll and payroll taxes is the starting point for other calculations.
 In every case, the individual calculation begins with gross pay.
 That is, the calculations are independent of each other.

 It is also important to figure out the taxable year for paycheck issued at the beginning of the year for work done at the end of the year.
 This is important because it affects the taxable income for employees, as shown in employee gross pay on the W-2 forms for each year.